How do I get a college ID and parking sticker?

 What are some 'little known treasures' on campus?

 Chapin Library has an internationally recognized collection of rare books, manuscripts and letters, broadsides, prints and photographs, and ephemera, including the Founding Documents of the U.S., in addition to special exhibitions.
-The Chapin Library collection and staff are located in the upper floor of Stetson and can be accessed through Sawyer Library.
+The Chapin Library collection and staff are located on the upper floor of Stetson and can be accessed through Sawyer Library.

 Candlepin bowling alleys are in the Faculty House, lower level.